ynput/ayon-documentation/website/docs/addon_version_control_admin_get_started.md

 Currently contains WIP implementation of Perforce, but there might be more in the future which should follow same API methods.

-Implementation tries to use only single dependency `p4python` which is binary dependent on version of python used.
+The implementation aims to rely solely on a single dependency, `p4python`, which is binary-dependent on the Python version in use.
 Which might be different in different DCCs, different versions of Unreal etc.

 To mitigate need of having binary compatible `p4python` libraries addon currently implements REST api to run p4 commands